allenai/AskOLMo/README.md

 - Continue other people's conversations
 - @ the bot while replying to ANY message to include it in the conversation

-Additionally:
-- When DMing the bot, conversations continue automatically (no reply required).
-To start a fresh conversation, just @ the bot.
-You can still reply to continue from anywhere.
-- You can branch conversations into [threads](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
-Just create a thread from any message and @ the bot inside to continue.
-- Back-to-back messages from the same user are automatically chained together.
-Just reply to the latest one and the bot will see all of them.

 ---

 ### Model switching with `/model`: